php-fig/per-coding-style/spec.md

 * Type declaration
 * Name

 All keywords MUST be on a single line, and MUST be separated by a single space.
 All keywords MUST be all lower-case.
-When using a set-visibility on a public-read property, omitting the `public` keyword is RECOMMENDED but NOT REQUIRED.
+The `public` keyword MAY be omitted when using a set-visibility on a public-read property.

 The following is a correct example of modifier keyword usage: